 Dedicated personal tutor plus study skills support.

 From the moment you begin your studies at LJMU, you will be assigned a personal tutor who will provide one-to-one support and guidance.
-As well as discussing day-to-day course-related issues with you, they will help you to monitor your progress and start planning for your future career.
+As well as discussing day-to-day course-related issues with you, they will help you to monitor your progress in academic study and outdoor skills development.

 On top of your degree studies, the course allows time for you to undertake additional subsidised outdoor National Governing Body awards to boost your teaching and leadership credentials.
-These include the MTA Summer Mountain Leader Award, the Single Pitch Award, the British Canoe Union Star Awards and Foundation Safety and Rescue which allow you to progress onto the UKCC Levels 1 and 2 Coaching Awards.
+These include Mountain Training awards (for example the Mountain Leader Award, the Single Pitch Award, and Climbing Wall Award), and the British Canoe Union Awards (for example, the Star Awards and Foundation Safety and Rescue, and Levels 1 and 2 Paddlesports Coaching Awards.)

-Furthermore, taking the PE or Geography/Environmental Education pathways will qualify you to be able to make an application to go straight onto a one-year Postgraduate Diploma in Education (PGDE) in Physical Education or Geography once you have completed your degree and to gain Qualified Teacher Status (QTS).
+Furthermore, taking the Physical Education or Geography/Environmental Education pathways will qualify you to be able to make an application to go straight onto a one-year Postgraduate Diploma in Education (PGDE) in Physical Education or Geography once you have completed your degree and to gain Qualified Teacher Status (QTS).